CSH-Integration/learning-library/workshops/ics-ftpadapter-filetransfer/LabGuide200.md

   - Click **OK** to save settings.

 - You will notice the connection is not complete at this point.
+Proceed to the next step to finalize the connection.

+### **STEP 2**: Test and complete the connection

-In the top right corner, Click **Test** to verify and complete the connection.
+- In the top right corner, Click **Test** to verify and complete the connection.

     ![](images/200/Lab200_004.png)